jbimagine/Arcade_Game/README.md

-# Project Title
+# Arcade Game-Frogger Clone

-Arcade Game - Frogger Clone
+Part of the Udacity front end nanodegree program.
+A clone similar to that of the legenardy Frogger game!

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+To get started, you can download or clone this repository to your local drive

 ### Prerequisites